gyan2976/DeepSeek-R1-Fine-Tune-/README.md

-# DeepSeek-R1-Fine-Tune-
+# DeepSeek-R1-Fine-Tune
+This project fine-tunes the DeepSeek-R1-Distill-Llama-8B model using the Unsloth library.
+The model is optimized with LoRA (Low-Rank Adaptation) for efficient training, leveraging 4-bit quantization to balance performance and memory usage.

-# LLM Model Configuration
+## LLM Model Configuration

 ## Model Used
 - **LLM (Large Language Model):** `unsloth/DeepSeek-R1-Distill-Llama-8B`